 Instead of asking your parents for their list and your brother or sister for theirs, first make the list entirely yourself, with your fiancé.
 Together, try to jot down every person you want there, including your family members and your friends.
 After you have a complete list, you can share it with your parents and siblings and say here is who we are planning on inviting.
 From there, they can add comments or extra guests.

 Stick to that number—no matter what.
 If you say you are only going to have 125 people and then you make exceptions and invite one or two people more, by the end of the week, your guest list will climb to 150.
 The number you pick can be based on your venue, budget, or overall preference for having a small or large wedding.

 Make a spreadsheet and jot one person's name down on each row.
 That way you can have an organized way of counting who you want to invite and can see when the list is starting to grow too long.

 4. Have a B List

 This is the list of people you send an invite to if you begin to realize a lot of your guest list can't make it or won't be able to attend.
-Don't send out save the dates to your second list — only send invitations once you know if you'll be able to invite them or not.
+Don't send out save-the-dates to your second list—only send invitations once you know you'll be able to invite them or not.
 A word of caution: don't wait until it's a week or two before the wedding, or else the invite feels like a snub!